 Without bothering to listen to her indignant retort, he grabbed her by the waist and somewhat roughly plonked her onto the horse’s saddle, so that both her legs were on the same side.
 He considered how likely it would be that she would simply fall off at some point during their journey, but in the end decided that it was a risk he had to take.
 Besides, he was sure she would probably flail around spectacularly, alerting him of the situation, if that were to happen.
 Then again, he wasn’t fully convinced she could manage to not mess that up too.
 Not wanting to waste any more time, he mounted his stallion, a Belgian warmblood he had affectionately named Jasper, and set off, Chestnut in tow, hoping to God that his hostage would stay quiet, and most importantly, stay in the saddle.

-Did you enjoy my ongoing story so far?
+Are you enjoying my ongoing story?
 Please let me know what you think by leaving a review!
 Thanks, ElfynaWrite a Review